1998 Pacific hurricane season: Hurricane Lester

+In anticipation of the storm, the government of Mexico issued a hurricane warning from Puerto Arista to Punta Maldonaldo and later from Salina Cruz to Acapulco.
+A tropical storm warning was also issued from Sipacate, Guatemala to Puerto Arista, Mexico.
+The threat of the hurricane prompted officials to order the evacuation of 3,000 people along the southern coast of Mexico to 500 emergency shelters.
+The storm dropped heavy rainfall across southwestern Guatemala.
+Up to 9 in of rainfall was reported in localized areas along the Pacific coast of the country.
+Moisture brought around the northeast periphery of the Sierra Madre Occidental led to a narrow band of heavy rainfall along the upslope side of the mountain range, with a local precipitation maximum exceeding 14 in.
+It is reported that tropical-storm-force winds occurred along coastal areas of southern Mexico.
+The rainfall destroyed some houses and killed numerous livestock, and triggered a mudslide which killed two children In Honduras, rainfall from Lester destroyed a bridge which affected transportation for about 1,000 people.
+Heavy rainfall was reported in Chiapas, causing moderate river flooding.

 Hurricane Madeline

 A tropical wave moved off the coast of Africa on September 25, and remained disorganized while crossing the Atlantic Ocean before crossing Central America into the Pacific Ocean.
 It continued westward, and on October 15 began to steadily organize until developing into Tropical Depression Fifteen-E on October 16, about 230 mi west-southwest of Manzanillo, Mexico.
 At the western end of a mid-level ridge, the depression tracked north-northwestward.
 12 hours after first developing, the depression intensified into Tropical Storm Madeline.
 Banding features gradually improved in organization, and late on October 17, Madeline attained hurricane status.
 On October 18, Madeline attained peak winds of 85 mph about 95 mi southwest of San Blas, Nayarit.
 Late on October 19, the hurricane degenerated into a tropical storm, and early on October 20, Madeline dissipated in the southern portion of the Gulf of California.

 Some of the rainbands from Madeline moved over portions of southwest Mexico, with close to 9 in falling at Cabo Corrientes.
 No damage or casualties were reported as a result of the storm in Mexico.
 Moisture from Madeline contributed to heavy rainfall across southeastern Texas, reaching over 22 in in some locations.
 Thirty-one people died due to the flooding, and damage totaled $750 million (1998 USD).